 Regular (non-zero-touch) autoprovisioning

 You can also provision unsupported phones by generating and uploading (via ftp) phone configuration files to the vpbx and using a provisioning url in phones manually or by pushing the provisioning url via DHCP Options in the LAN your phones reside in.
-More information about this way of provisioning here.
+You can read more about this way of provisioning here.

 Axeos support automatic provisioning of several phone types, currently: